-- 9.2.3.20.1 A stop bar shall be provided at every runway-holding position serving a runway when it is intended that the runway will be used in runway visual range conditions less than a value of 350 m, except where: - a) appropriate aids and procedures are available to assist in preventing inadvertent incursions of traffic onto the runway; or - b) operational procedures exist to limit, in runway visual range conditions less than a value of 550 m, the number of: - 1) aircraft on the manoeuvring area to one at a time; and - 2) vehicles on the manoeuvring area to the essential minimum. - 9.2.3.20.2 A stop bar shall be provided at every runway-holding position serving a runway when it is intended that the runway will be used in runway visual range conditions of values between 350 m and 550 m, except where: - a) appropriate aids and procedures are available to assist in preventing inadvertent incursions of traffic onto the runway; or - b) operational procedures exist to limit, in runway visual range conditions less than a value of 550 m, the number of: - 1) aircraft on the manoeuvring area to one at a time; and - 2) vehicles on the manoeuvring area to the essential minimum. - 9.2.3.20.3 Where there is more than one stop bar associated with a taxiway/runway intersection, only one shall be illuminated at any given time. - 9.2.3.20.4 Recommendation A stop bar should be provided at an intermediate holding position when it is desired to supplement markings with lights and to provide traffic control by visual means. - 9.2.3.20.5 Recommendation Where the normal stop bar lights might be obscured (from a pilot's view), for example, by rain, or where a pilot may be required to stop the aircraft in a position so close to the lights that they are blocked from view by the structure of the aircraft, then a pair of elevated lights should be added to each end of the stop bar.
+- 9.2.3.20.1 A stop bar shall be provided at every runway-holding position serving a runway when it is intended that the runway will be used in runway visual range conditions less than a value of 550 m, except where: - a) appropriate aids and procedures are available to assist in preventing inadvertent incursions of traffic onto the runway; or - b) operational procedures exist to limit, in runway visual range conditions less than a value of 550 m, the number of: - 1) aircraft on the manoeuvring area to one at a time; and - 2) vehicles on the manoeuvring area to the essential minimum. - 9.2.3.20.2 Not in use. - 9.2.3.20.3 Where there is more than one stop bar associated with a taxiway/runway intersection, only one shall be illuminated at any given time. - 9.2.3.20.4 Recommendation A stop bar should be provided at an intermediate holding position when it is desired to supplement markings with lights and to provide traffic control by visual means. - 9.2.3.20.5 Recommendation Where the normal stop bar lights might be obscured (from a pilot's view), for example, by rain, or where a pilot may be required to stop the aircraft in a position so close to the lights that they are blocked from view by the structure of the aircraft, then a pair of elevated lights should be added to each end of the stop bar.